Migrate data from PolarDB-X 2.0 to Tablestore

 Select an existing DMS database instance.
 (Optional.
 If you have not registered a DMS database instance, ignore this option and configure database settings in the section below.)

-Select an existing instance as needed.
+Choose whether to use an existing instance as needed.

 If you use an existing instance, the database information is automatically filled in.
 You do not need to enter it again.